Are you sick of winter yet and craving some color? Check out the links at the end of the post from the Garden Charmers on our group link up

 I went to Art’s Nursery here in Port Kells just down the road from me to grab up some primulas.
 I love this nursery, the staff is super, they have a cute gift shop and the overall layout is easy to navigate.
 They carry all the bulk landscape materials too…I can pop in and grab a truck load of garden soil or mulch when ever I need it.

-I decided that my hot pink tomato cage makes a perfect second tier in a planter when you drop a pot into it….so I covered the pot up with burlap and popped some primrose’s into it to add some vertical color.
+I decided that my hot pink tomato cage makes a perfect second tier in a planter when you drop a pot into it….so I covered the pot up with burlap and popped some primrose into it to add some vertical color.

 My garden has little critters, mushrooms and oddities hiding in it….like this little yellow froggy who gets to hang out in this planter for spring.

 Flowers, moss and terracotta….just a few of my favorite things!
 You don’t need to go crazy filling every pot you have to make a great display, just use a little soil and some fabulous green moss for instant color.
 I even left the stem of the now dead plant from last summer in one pot and added moss, it just looked like it belonged there.

 Why o’ why must we kill it?
-I actually encourage it’s growth and harvest it all year round from my very own garden!
+I actually encourage it’s growth and harvest it all year long from my very own garden!
 I use it to line my hanging baskets, to retain moisture in my planters in summer, for making terrarium’s and for all my outdoor crafts.

 I always say….
-“So your looking to have a nice green yard, yes?
+“So you’re looking to have a nice green yard, yes?
 Something that is low maintenance, blocks out weeds, easy to grow….hmm…..”
 Makes no sense to me to kill it when you can harvest and use it.
-None at all.
+None at all!

 And because it’s a tad….just a tad…. bit early, I cover my pretty primulas with a burlap blankie every night.
 Often we get mild temps in February only to be reminded that it’s still winter in March.
-The fact that this display faces south and is under an eave will help too.
+The fact that this display faces south and is under an eave will help protect it too.